thenovatasha/thenovatasha/README.md

 - 👋 Hi, I’m @thenovatasha
-- 👀 I’m interested in learning Web Developement
-- 🌱 I’m currently learning
+- 👀 currently learning Data Science at The Unviersity of Melbourne
-- 💞️ I’m looking to collaborate on any project relevant to HTML CSS AND JS
+- 💞️ looking to advance my collaborative and programming skills
-- 📫 How to reach me ---- email me: thenovatasha@gmail.com
+- 📫 email me: thenovatasha@gmail.com

 <!---
 thenovatasha/thenovatasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.